abhirampai/my_blog/src/_blogs/developing_a_simple_web_service_api_using_go.md

 In this blog, we will explore how to create a simple web service API using Go and the [Gin](https://gin-gonic.com/docs/) framework.
 We will focus on defining CRUD (Create, Read, Update, Delete) operations over an array of albums.
-This guide is suitable for those familiar with Go and looking to build a RESTful API.

 ## Setting Up the Project